 By default, you do not need to change anything with the first two configuration options.
 Those options allow you to load any other storage engine for memcached (such as the NDB memcached engine).

-Again, please note that you will have these configuration parameter in your MySQL configure file or MySQL boot command line.
+Again, please note that you will have these configuration parameters in your MySQL configuration file or MySQL boot command line.
 They take effect when you load the memcached plugin.

 Now that everything is set up, you can experiment with the InnoDB and memcached combination:

 Here is an example using the Unix, Linux, or OS X command shell:

 # Point memcached-related commands at the memcached attached to the mysqld process. export MEMCACHED_SERVERS=127.0.0.1:11211 # Store the contents of a modestly sized text file in memcached, with the data passed # to MySQL and stored in a table.
 The key is the basename of the file, 'mime.types'. memcp /etc/apache2/mime.types # Retrieve the data we just stored, from the memory cache. memcat mime.types

 Here is an example using telnet to send memcached commands and receive results through the ASCII protocol: